 - Include an abstract of 100 words or less.
 See pages 25-27 of the APA Manual for guidance on how to write a good abstract.

-- Citations appear in a references section at the end of the manuscript.
+- Citations appear in a references section at the end of the manuscript and copied into the submission form.
 See pages 193-224 of the APA Manual for the formats for different types of reference material.
 Only and all sources cited appear in the references section.
 Suggested readings may be listed in a separate bibliography.